Next Door Foundation

 Description of Agency: The Next Door Foundation serves central city children and families.
 Its vision is to position central city Milwaukee kids to succeed; its mission is to support the intellectual, physical, spiritual and emotional development of children so they become self-sufficient, contributing members of the community.
 It is a strong, multifaceted agency offering many programs, including: head start, programs for developmentally delayed kids, 4 and 5-year-old kindergarten, a health clinic, family literacy programs for children and adults; "Books for Kids" book distribution program; educational and recreational programs for children and youth; special events.

-Student Role in Agency: Students are most needed in the following areas:
+Student Role at Agency: Students are needed in the following areas:

 - Preschool Classroom Assistant: Looking for fun, patient and reliable individuals to engage children in learning and nurturing activities including art, teaching games, reading, songs, and physical play.
 This includes help with meals and snacks and helping children fall asleep for nap.
 Children range in age from 6 weeks to 5 years.
 Hours are 9 am-12 pm, any weekday.
 We ask that volunteers commit to at least one morning a week.

 - Read With Me Volunteer - Books for Kids is based on the premise that children who have books of their own possess limitless opportunity.
 Volunteers will read one-on-one or in small groups with 2 to 5 year-old children in Next Door programs in Next Door’s Books For Kids Library.
 Hours are as follows: Tuesdays 1:30pm-3:30pm and Wednesdays 9:00am-11:00am.
 Students should arrive a half an hour earlier.